Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 SDK configuration (Swift)

-Add "Transifex" as a package dependency in Xcode, by selecting your project, heading over to the 'Swift Packages' section, tapping on the '+' button, and entering the public repository URL in the search field.
+To complete the setup, you will need to add "Transifex" as a package dependency in Xcode by selecting your project, heading over to the 'Swift Packages' section, tapping on the '+' button, and entering the public repository URL in the search field.

 Initialize the SDK in your application using the transifex_token provided by your Transifex Native project.